fariz-codes/fariz-codes/README.md

-- [Mohammed Fariz](https://www.linkedin.com/in/mohammed-fariz), Javascript Developer, TN, India.
+[Mohammed Fariz](https://www.linkedin.com/in/mohammed-fariz), Javascript Developer, TN, India.
-- mohmd.fariz@gmail.com
+mailto: mohmd.fariz@gmail.com

 <!---
 fariz-codes/fariz-codes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.